 87% Manchester air traffic increase seen by 2020

-A federal study released Wednesday projects that New Hampshire’s largest airport could see passenger traffic increase by 87 percent in the next decade.
+A federal study released earlier this month projects that New Hampshire’s largest airport could see passenger traffic increase by 87 percent, and perhaps even 143 percent, in the next decade.

-The New England Regional Airport System Plan, a mammoth 12-year study conducted by the New England Airport Coalition, forecasts that the number of travelers flying out of Manchester Boston Regional Airport will rise from 3.78 million in 2004 to 7.1 million by 2020 — an 87 percent increase.
+The New England Regional Airport System Plan, a mammoth 12-year study conducted by the New England Airport Coalition, forecasts that the number of travelers flying out of Manchester-Boston Regional Airport could rise from 3.78 million in 2004 to 7.1 million by 2020 — an 87 percent increase.

 The coalition members — representatives from nine New England airports, state transportation officials and the Federal Aviation Administration — developed three models to project growth in the region and at individual airports.